cevevtco/plantmeet_admin_server/README.md

 ### Back End

-This repository if for the back-end.
+This repository is for the back-end.